Use it on trains and buses! A great value ticket: the "Kamakura Free Environmental Ticket"

 Official website here

-Your one-day tour of Kamakura using the "Kamakura Free Environmental Bill" ends here.
+This is the end of your one-day tour of Kamakura using the "Kamakura Free Environmental Pass."

-Using the bus can save you a lot of travel time, so it's also recommended for visiting goshuin stamps.
+Using the bus can significantly reduce travel time, so it is also recommended for visiting temples to collect stamps.

-Kamakura has so many things to see, but the only drawback may be transportation to your destination.
+The only drawback to Kamakura, which has many attractions, may be transportation to your destination.

 The Kamakura Free Environmental Pass is a great value free pass that allows you to get on and off local buses as many times as you like.